 The “Follow” button will set-up the drummer’s artificial intelligence in such a way where it will literally follow your instrument of choice.

 For instance, it can follow the bass guitar or the recorded guitar part, or even the synth, although that would be quite odd.

 Now that you have the main guitar riff created as well as the drummer track, you can start filling out the other instruments.

-For instance, you probably want to get a bass guitar in there that sounds great.
+For instance, you probably want to get a bass guitar like the Ample Sound P Bass which sounds pretty great.

 It’s arguably the best sounding bass guitar that you can use for Garageband and it doesn’t cost any money.

 With that said, there are a number of stock bass guitar plug-ins that sound pretty good in Garageband.

 Create your bass riff, depending on what purpose you want the instrument to fulfill.

 Personally, I like to make the bass guitar do something entirely different from the guitar, which is quite different from how it’s traditionally done.